- The endangered kakapo, only found in New Zealand, is the only flightless parrot in the world.

 Then, the dragon will either tear off and swallow chunks of the prey or swallow it whole if it’s small enough.
 If a group of dragons comes upon a corpse, the biggest male eats first.

 Like a snake, the Komodo dragon projects a breathing tube under its tongue to let it breathe while it eats.
 Then, it will regurgitate a gastric pellet of indigestible material such as horn and hair.
 Despite its prowess as a hunter, the Komodo dragon seems to prefer carrion.

+the lifespan of a Komodo Dragon is between 25-30 years.
 Unfortunately, the rumors about it digging up and eating human corpses appear to be true.

 Read here for more information about Komodo dragons.

 #4.
 Nine-banded Armadillo

 Once found only in South America, the armadillo has slowly moved north to Central America, the American southwest and north to Nebraska, and east to North Carolina.
 It is famous for its armor, which is made of bony plates covered with scutes.